• Skip to primary navigation

 I used Greek yogurt because I love the texture of muffins made with yogurt.
 The crumb is slightly less dense than my sturdy bakery-style cranberry orange muffins, but still great for a quick breakfast on the go.

-The glaze on top is optional but adds a little extra sweetness.
+The glaze on top is optional, but the muffins themselves are not overly sweet, so it adds a little extra sweetness.

 Collage of process shots for making mandarin orange muffins